-Clerical and Management In-tray exercises present candidates with an assortment of emails, tasks and voicemail transcripts in a timed environment.
+Clerical and Management In-tray skill tests present candidates with an assortment of emails, tasks and voicemail transcripts in a timed environment.
 The individual must decide how to prioritise their workload, outline the method they would use to respond, what they would say and their reasoning why.
-The benefit of using in-tray skills testing offers peace of mind that your chosen candidate is the right person for the role and will be able to keep calm under pressure, proving juggling isn’t just for clowns.
-Get in touch on 0203 693 2201 to find out more about specific tests, or click here for more information.
+The benefit of using in-tray skills testing offers peace of mind that your chosen candidate is the right person for the role and will be able to keep calm under pressure, proving juggling isn't just for clowns.

 To find out more call Skillsarena on +44 (0)203 693 2201 or email us.